PEtab-dev/PEtab/doc/documentation_data_format.rst

 Reserved keywords
 ~~~~~~~~~~~~~~~~~

-The following keywords are reserved and must not be used as identifiers:
+The following keywords, `case-insensitive`, are reserved and must not be used
+as identifiers:

 * ``true``, ``false``: Boolean literals
 * ``inf``: Infinity